AnClark/synthv1-universal/README.md

+> **WARNING:**
+>
+> This project will not be updated anymore, since:
+> - Qt Widgets is not a good toolkit to develop cross-platform plugin UI with DPF.
+I faced a bunch of compatibility issues with DPF's external UI.
+> - Newer Qt versions (>= 6.8) becomes harder for me to build static version.
+>
+> Now I'm rewriting a new generation of UI with Dear ImGui.
+See: [synthv1-xt](https://github.com/AnClark/synthv1-xt).

 # synthv1-universal - cross-platform port of synthv1

 synthv1 is an old-school 4-oscillator subtractive polyphonic synthesizer with stereo fx.
 Written by [rncbc](https://github.com/rncbc) (a.k.a.
 Rui Nuno Capela).